loki-099/IntroToAI/README.md

-# A*, A-Priori Algorithm using Python
+# A*, A-Priori, and Genetic Algorithm using Python

 ## A* Algorithm
 ### Example 1: